Towards Global Optimality in Cooperative MARL with the Transformation And Distillation Framework: Experiments

 \subsection{StarCraft II}

-We benchmark our method on all 14 maps which are classified as easy, hard, and super hard.
-Furthermore, we design a novel map with one local optimal point and one global optimal point named $\mathtt{3h\_vs\_1b1z3h}$ and compare our method with baselines in this map.
-In this section, we illustrate the comparison of performance in four super hard maps ($\mathtt{MMM2}$, $\mathtt{3s5z\_vs\_3s6z}$, $\mathtt{6h\_vs\_8z}$, $\mathtt{corridor}$), one easy map ($\mathtt{1c3s5z}$), and one ourselves designed map ($\mathtt{3h\_vs\_1b1z3h}$) based on the SMAC benchmark.
-The comparison of performance in other maps is shown in Appendix~\ref{sec:smac_all}.
+We benchmark our method on all 14 maps which are classified as easy, hard, and super hard {on the StarCraft Multi-Agent Challenge (SMAC) benchmark}. {Besides}, we design a novel map {$\mathtt{3h\_vs\_1b1z3h}$} with one local optimal point (game winning strategy) and one global optimal point {in it.} {We compare our TAD-PPO with MA-PG baselines in this map.} In this section, we illustrate the comparison of performance on five super hard maps {provided in SMAC benchmark}, $\mathtt{MMM2}$, $\mathtt{3s5z\_vs\_3s6z}$, $\mathtt{corridor}$, $\mathtt{6h\_vs\_8z}$, $\mathtt{27m\_vs\_30m}$, and {a new map ($\mathtt{3h\_vs\_1b1z3h}$) designed by this work} based on the SMAC benchmark.
+The comparison of performance {for other SMAC maps} is {presented} in \cref{sec:smac_all}.
+We also benchmark our method on SMAC v2, an updated MARL testbed on the mostly used SMAC benchmark with the inclusion of stochasticity.
+Details can be found in \cref{app:exp_smacv2}.

-As shown in Figure~\ref{fig:smac_results}, our algorithm based on the transformation and distillation framework outperforms MAPPO in four out of six maps and outperforms HAPPO in five out of six maps.
-Super hard maps are typically hard-exploration tasks.
-However, taking benefit of the global optimality guarantee, our approach can exploit better with the same exploration strategy as MAPPO (based on the entropy of learned policies).
-We will highlight a map $\mathtt{1c3s5z}$, where MAPPO converges to a locally optimal point but our approach achieves global optimality with nearly 100$\%$ winning rate.
-This phenomenon once again demonstrates the advantage of our sequential transformation framework.
-HAPPO can also achieve a nearly 100$\%$ winning rate on $\mathtt{1c3s5z}$ but fails on other maps.
-We believe it is still because local optimality of Nash equilibrium learned by HAPPO.
-Meanwhile, compared with our approach and MAPPO, agents cannot share parameters in HAPPO, which significantly affects the training efficiency in complex tasks.
+{} \cref{fig:smac_results} shows that in these super hard SMAC maps, our {TAD-PPO-T (joint policy at the transformation stage), and TAD-PPO (decentralized policies at the distillation stage)} algorithm, based on the TAD framework, demonstrate significant outperformance compared with MAPPO in half maps and outperforms HAPPO in five out of six maps.
+Super hard maps are typically hard-exploration tasks. {T}aking benefit of {TAD's} global optimality guarantee, our approach can exploit better {under the use of} the same exploration strategy as MAPPO ({which explores} based on the entropy of learned policies).

-Figure~\ref{fig:smac_results} also demonstrates the validity of our transformation and distillation framework.
-With sequential transformed information, TAD-PPO-T achieves superior performance while enjoying the merits of global optimality.
-Although TAD-PPO-T is not suitable for decentralized execution, its counterpart under distillation, TAD-PPO, can execute in a decentralized manner with similar performance.
+\cref{fig:smac_results} {validates} our transformation and distillation framework.
+With {sequentially} transformed information, TAD-PPO-T achieves superior performance { and enjoys the merits of global optimality of its corresponding single-agent PPO algorithm).} {By distillation, TAD-PPO, the counterpart of TAD-PPO-T, can execute in a decentralized manner with comparable performance.}